EHB-MCT/dev-v-2024-2025-assignment-1-template-DEV-V/README.md

-# Challenge 1: The perfect setup
+# Challenge 1: The Perfect Setup

 This project is a starter file for React-based projects.
-The goal of this project is to provide a standard structure with all the conventions, documentations and tools required for successsful React project.
+The goal of this project is to provide a standard structure with all the conventions, documentation, and tools required for a successful React project.
+Here I made a basic To do app as example code.

----

-Here’s the "Up & Running" section formatted properly for your README file:

 ---